 Remember to lock, chain and cover.

-Over 15,000 motorcycle, moped and scooters were stolen in London in the last year - half of all vehicles stolen in London.
+Over 14,000 motorcycle, moped and scooters were stolen in London in the last year.

 It takes a matter of seconds for a thief to steal a moped, scooter or motorcycle, especially if they are left either unsecured or with inadequate security.

 Lock, chain, cover

 We are asking Londoners to lock, chain and cover their bikes to make them harder to steal.
 See how you can help police in London by making your scooter ‘invisible’ to thieves.